-When assessing the decisions and actions of the remuneration committee, we typically defer judgement to the members of the committee; however, we may recommend voting against the remuneration committee chairman and/or its members if any one of the following occurred:
+When assessing the decisions and actions of the remuneration committee, we typically defer judgement to the members of the committee; however, we may recommend voting against the remuneration committee chair and/or its members if any one of the following occurred:

-- If the remuneration policy and implementation report is not put up for shareholder approval at the AGM. - If the chairman of the board also serves as chairman of the remuneration committee. - If the committee is not comprised of a majority of independent NEDs with an independent chairman. - If in the opinion of CGI Glass Lewis, the remuneration report or other remuneration disclosure published by the company provided materially inadequate disclosure or remuneration plans or other arrangements were introduced or applied by the company that, without an acceptable explanation, departed materially from accepted best practice. - If, in our view, the committee otherwise failed to demonstrate adequate competence in the handling of its remit on remuneration matters. - If the remuneration committee did not meet during the year, but should have (e.g. executive remuneration was restructured). - If an executive is a member of the remuneration committee (taking into account the composition and structure of the remuneration committee and/or board).
+- If the remuneration policy and implementation report is not put up for shareholder approval at the AGM. - If the chair of the board also serves as chair of the remuneration committee. - If the committee is not comprised of a majority of independent NEDs with an independent chair. - If in the opinion of Glass Lewis, the remuneration report or other remuneration disclosure published by the company provided materially inadequate disclosure or remuneration plans or other arrangements were introduced or applied by the company that, without an acceptable explanation, departed materially from accepted best practice.